tehtnaz/rolebot/README.md

 # rolebot (temporary name, im lazy)

+**This code was literally written in 3 hours.
+Expect it to be lazy.
+I'm not the best programmer too**

 1. remember to `npm install` in root dir
 2. then compile typescript with `tsc`
 3. puis `node .`